jiegev5/PhyAug/ASR/README.md

 ## Installation
 Install ctcdecode and etcd follows the instruction in original [repository](https://github.com/SeanNaren/deepspeech.pytorch).
-Then install the python packages use `pip`:
+Then install the python packages use `pip`.
+Noted that we evaluate under python3.6.9:

 ```bash
 pip install -r deepspeech_pytorch_requirement.txt